Let CIVCO Help with Joint Commission Compliance Challenges

 The complete CDC Advisory is located on the their website.

 Due to the increased spotlight and need for information, CIVCO Medical Solutions offers regular webinars and blog posts covering various high-level disinfection topics.
-Visit CIVCO.com/Events to view the webinar event calendar and for access to the CIVCO Guidelines Blog.
+Visit CIVCO.com/conferences to view the webinar event calendar and for access to CIVCO's In-the-Know Blog.